 The official spiritual/legal name part of your display name may only contain Roman letters, although you can set a custom display name in Gmail or your email software.

-Display names always end with your local town/city, your state (if in the US), and your country code in ISO 2-letter format.
+The internal contacts directory shows your location including town/city, your state (if in the US or India), and your country code in ISO 2-letter format.
 No designations or other formats are permitted.
 If you have no fixed abode, you should sign up with your current location.
-You can edit your display name location by emailing us.
+You can edit your directory location by emailing us.